jncraton/testing-functions/readme.md

 Learning Objectives
 -------------------

-This experience is targeted toward learners who are new to Python programming and has two distinct learning objectives.
+This experience is targeted at learners who are new to Python programming.
 After students complete this project, they should be able to:

 - Write [pure functions](https://en.wikipedia.org/wiki/Pure_function) having no side effects
 - Use [assertions](https://en.wikipedia.org/wiki/Assertion_(software_development)) to confirm expectations